jongio/azure-mcp/docs/new-command.md

   - Example: `<PackageVersion Include="Azure.ResourceManager.Sql" Version="1.3.0" />`
 - Add the package reference in `AzureMcp.{AreaName}.csproj`
   - Example: `<PackageReference Include="Azure.ResourceManager.Sql" />`
+- **Version Consistency**: Ensure the package version in `Directory.Packages.props` matches across all projects
+- **Build Order**: Add the package to `Directory.Packages.props` first, then reference it in project files to avoid build errors

 **Subscription Resolution:**
 - Always use `ISubscriptionService.GetSubscription()` to resolve subscription ID or name